 Update 6/2/14: Good news!
 It looks like the Trader Joe’s soyrizo recipe was revamped again, and it has returned to being vegan.
 You can still save money by making your own soy chorizo, though!

 I’m still not gonna be nominated for a photography award anytime soon, but at least I have a better camera and lighting setup now, so I hope these new pictures are more helpful.
 And I KNOW that this updated recipe is much easier to read, and follow.
 Plus, I made exact measurements of my spices this time around so that you have a better starting point for those.
 To make your homemade soyrizo, you’ll need Textured Vegetable Protein (TVP), a soy product.
-Everything else is basically pantry staples.
+TVP is available at most grocery stores in my area these days, and also easy to find online.
+Everything else is basically pantry staples and spices.

 So here it is.
 The streamlined, delicious-as-ever homemade soyrizo recipe.
 I hope that you’ll give it a try 🙂